antihax/RadioNotifications/README.md

 Number of times to repeat the notification before no longer sending furtern notifications.
 A value of 0 repeats forever or the entity is destroyed.
 It is not guaranteed that all BuildingBase objects are removed.

+### message `string`

+Alphanumeric message that will be encrypted and read out as numbers to be decoded by the SIG int book.
+Message is played after phonetics and must be kept short.
+The book type (Book_RadioNotificationsSIGINT) will need to be added to a loot pool for players to find.
+Use for messages to draw attention to areas or to deliver codes to unlock boxes, etc.

 # API

 [API Documentation](API.md) is provided separately due to size.